riverbed/Riverbed-Community-Toolkit/101-instrument-dotnet-app-on-windows/README.md

 Links: https://dotnet.microsoft.com/download/dotnet/3.1

-### Grab the script and set the variables
+### Grab the Setup script and configure the variables before running it

-1. Start a fresh Windows Server, for example an instance in the Cloud (AWS, Azure,...)
+1. Start a fresh Windows Server

 2. Run a PowerShell as admin to run the script [Setup.ps1](Setup.ps1)